 Roger believed that a response that starts to fall off at 25 kHz was all that was required to get the best sound possible from single ended tube amplifiers.
 This approach allowed Roger to use much heavier output transformers that have extremely good low frequency response to 20 Hz.
 This is usually the first thing noticed by people when listening to Wyetech Labs amplifiers.

-The other weakness of other designs was the use of low value coupling capacitors, which diminish the low frequency response even more.
+Another weakness of commonly known designs was the use of low value coupling capacitors, which diminish the low frequency response even more.
 The resistance to the signal going through a capacitor increases as you decrease the frequency.
 Roger decided to use between ten to twenty times the capacitance value found in other coupling stages.
 This resulted in a frequency response that was as flat as possible between 20 Hz and 20 kHz.
 These design decisions added to the cost of an amplifier, but Roger refused to cut corners in any of his designs.

 As Roger retired from his 30 year career in the computer industry, he decided to turn his hobby of tube amplifier design into a business.
 The Wyetech Labs brand was reborn, and Roger worked to refine his design into a production-ready amplifier.
 After many iterations, he arrived on what would become the Topaz 211A amplifier.